StyleDomain: Efficient and Lightweight Parameterizations of StyleGAN for One-shot and Few-shot Domain Adaptation: Appendix

 \subsubsection{Qualitative Results}

-We provide more samples for qualitative comparison of different parameterizations. \Cref{fig:fig3_like_0,fig:fig3_like_1} are extensions of \Cref{fig:sim_dom_parts} from the \Cref{sec:importance} that show more text-based and image-based domains.
-Also, we illustrate the diversity of generated samples for each parameterization in \Cref{fig:app_affine_sim_examples,fig:app_full_sim_examples,fig:app_syntconv_sim_examples,fig:app_mapping_sim_examples}.
+We provide more samples for qualitative comparison of different parameterizations. \Cref{fig:a2_1,fig:a2_2,fig:a2_3} are extensions of \Cref{fig:sim_dom_parts} from the \Cref{sec:importance} that show more text-based and image-based domains.
 We observe that Full, SyntConv and Affine parameterizations demonstrate comparable visual quality and diversity.
-While the Mapping parameterization obtains poor adaptation quality and collapsed to one image almost for each domain (see \Cref{fig:app_mapping_sim_examples}).
+While the Mapping parameterization obtains poor adaptation quality and collapsed to one image almost for each domain.
 We see that these figures agree with the quantitative results and it confirms the conclusions from \Cref{sec:importance}.

 \FloatBarrier